garethjmsaunders/digital-code-style-guide/css.md

 ```

-The title of the section is prefixed with a hash () symbol to allow us to perform more targeted searches (e.g. grep, etc.): instead of searching for just SECTION-TITLE—which may yield many results—a more scoped search of SECTION-TITLE should return only the section in question.
+The title of the section is prefixed with a hash (#) symbol to allow us to perform more targeted searches (e.g. grep, etc.): instead of searching for just SECTION-TITLE, which may yield many results, a more scoped search of SECTION-TITLE should return only the section in question.

 Leave a carriage return between this title and the next line of code (be that a comment, some Sass, or some CSS).